Top 5 Up-and-Coming Attractions for Students in Chicago

 Chicago Architecture Center (CAC)

-Opening August 31, 2018, students will have the chance to learn more about the famous architecture that Chicago has to offer.
+Students have the chance to learn more about the famous architecture that Chicago has to offer.
 Located at the intersection of Michigan Avenue and Wacker Drive, the CAC will span 20,000 square feet and will be a hub for finding out interesting facts about the design and building techniques of Chicago architects throughout history.
 Students will have this grand opportunity to participate in docent-led tours, inventive programs and hands-on displays of architectural models.

 Chicago Music Hall of Fame

-Scheduled to open fall of 2018, owner of the renowned Arcada Theatre Ron Onesti plans to develop the new Chicago Music Hall of Fame, which will document the successes of numerous Chicago-based musicians.
+Opened in fall of 2018, owner of the renowned Arcada Theatre Ron Onesti plans to develop the new Chicago Music Hall of Fame, which will document the successes of numerous Chicago-based musicians.
 Artists from all backgrounds, from pop, rock, jazz, blues, rock and a plethora of other genres, will be showcased, and whether you’re a fan of musical legends or more modern singers, the Hall of Fame will cover all musical categories.
 Located at 1431 West Taylor Street, the Music Hall of Fame will be surrounded by the rich culture of Chicago’s Little Italy.

 Vivian Suter: El Bosque Interior at the Art Institute

-From August 25, 2018 to January 27, 2019, the Art Institute of Chicago will be presenting Vivian Suter: El Bosque Interior, emphasizing the Argentinian-Swiss artist’s contributions to abstract art.
+The Art Institute of Chicago will be presenting Vivian Suter: El Bosque Interior, emphasizing the Argentinian-Swiss artist’s contributions to abstract art.
 Students will have the chance to experience Suter’s abstract paintings that mirror the Guatemalan rainforest that surrounded her own home.
 Suter’s paintings incorporate the culture of Guatemala and the natural beauty of organic mediums to create spectacular, captivating pieces.
 After a busy day of band or choir practice, students would gladly receive the opportunity to absorb the mesmerizing works of art produced by Suter.